 If you do want to get a detailed shot of the comet, you can bring down the shutter speed to 1-5 seconds.

 Now if you are worried about your focus then let us tell you an easy trick.
 Just keep the focus at infinite and it will do the job or else you can keep it at manual.
 Use a telephoto or a zoom lens to capture the details on the comet.

 Comet Photography - Choosing the Right Location

 Finding the right location to do comet photography is far easier than you would have thought.
-For starters, you can find information about the nearest date, timing, and location of the appearance of a comet, satellite, meteor, or a satellite.
-So you can keep your eye for that.
+For starters, you can find information about the nearest date, timing, and location of the appearance of a comet, satellite, meteor, or satellite.
+So you can keep your eye on that.

 Apart from that, there are many astronomy websites where you can find related information about the comets and the right time to capture them.

-Also, if you are in a city, make sure that there’s no clouds pollution filling the sky.
-If that’s the case, try traveling to a location that is more open and offering a clear sky.
+Also, if you are in a city, make sure that there’s no clouds of pollution filling the sky.
+If that’s the case, try travelling to a location that is more open and offering a clear sky.

 Here are some examples of Comet Photography for Inspiration

 Comet Photography is all about being prepared mentally and also in terms of equipment.
 Comets might be visible to us for a few seconds or minutes but a good picture can last generations.

 Being a photographer doing comet photography, you must be able to capture just the right detail or a streak that can turn a regular sunset or night sky into a rare sight.